Conventional Office Spaces

 What's typically included in the rent?

-Usually just the rent itself.
-Service charges (for common areas, building management, security), insurance, and business rates are typically additional — and can add 30-50% to your total cost of occupation.
-We always show you the full "total cost of occupation" picture, not just the headline rent, so you can compare options properly.
+Usually, only the rent is included.
+Service charges for things like common areas, building management, and security, as well as insurance and business rates, are typically extra.
+These can add 30-50% to your total cost of occupation.
+We always show you the full total cost of occupation, not just the headline rent, so you can compare your options accurately.

 Can you help with break clauses and rent reviews?

-Yes — these are critical moments in the life of a lease.
-Break clauses are rarely straightforward to execute (landlords and their solicitors often find procedural reasons to challenge them), and rent reviews can mean substantial cost increases if not negotiated properly.
-We actively manage these events for our clients long after the original deal completes.
+Yes, these are important moments in the life of a lease.
+Break clauses are rarely simple to carry out, as landlords and their solicitors often look for procedural reasons to challenge them.
+Rent reviews can also lead to significant cost increases if not handled well.
+We continue to manage these events for our clients long after the original deal is done.

 What are dilapidations and how do they affect me?

-Dilapidations are the end-of-lease costs for returning the property to an agreed condition.
-They can be substantial — often tens or hundreds of thousands of pounds — and are a common source of disputes at lease exit.
-We negotiate protections at the start (schedules of condition, dilapidations caps, reinstatement obligations) and manage the exit process to minimise your exposure at the end.
+Dilapidations are the costs you may face at the end of a lease to return a property to its agreed condition.
+These costs can be significant, sometimes reaching tens or even hundreds of thousands of pounds, and they often lead to disputes when a lease ends.
+We help protect you from the start by negotiating measures like schedules of condition, dilapidations caps, and reinstatement obligations.
+We also manage the exit process to reduce your risk at the end of the lease.

 Ready to secure your long-term workspace?